tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 As the chamber shakes violently, the realization of what's happening dawns on Xuan's twisted face.
 In a fit of rage and panic, he releases his grip on me, dropping me towards the violent vortex below.

-I feel the stomach-churning sensation of freefall as I plummet towards the chasm below the parapet.But instinct and survival kick in.
+I feel the stomach-churning sensation of freefall as I plummet towards the chasm below.
+But instinct and survival kick in.
 Desperately, I flail, reaching out for anything to halt my descent.
 My fingers find the edge of the parapet, the cold metal biting into my skin as I cling for dear life.
 My aching muscles and broken fingers scream in protest, the weight of my body pulling me towards the inevitable drop.

 As I struggle to pull myself up, my strength waning, I hear the sound of footsteps.
 It's Reine, bruised and battered but not beaten.
 She reaches the edge, her hands grasping mine in a firm, unyielding grip.